Cardinals - Reds Odds: Prediction, Pick, How To Watch MLB Game

 Why The Cardinals Could Cover The Spread

-The Cardinals are fifth in the majors in runs scored this year with 258 runs on the year.
+The Cardinals are fifth in the majors in runs scored this year with 261 runs on the year.
 They are second in total bases, fifth in home runs, sixth in batting average, and fourth in on-base percentage.
-Last night it was the Paul Goldschmidt show, as he hit two home runs, both solo shots.
-He also walked and brought his on-base percentage over .400 for the year.
-Goldschmidt has been hitting better against left-handed pitching than right this year but still has eight home runs and 19 RBIs against right-handed pitching.
+Last night it was just three runs for the Cardinals, which is the lowest run output in their last five games.
+The major issue for the Cardinals last night was hitting with runners in scoring position.
+The Cardinals went just 1-9 in those situations and left nine men on base.
+St. Louis has been good this year with runners in scoring position, sitting fourth in the league with a .283 batting average, and .362 on-base percentage.

-Crushing the right-handed pitching has been Nolan Forman.
-Gorman is hitting .301 against righties with 11 of his 13 home runs against them.
-He also has 35 RBIs this year against right-handed pitching.
-His overall home run and RBI totals tie him for fifth in the majors, and his OPS is fifth overall as well.
-Gorman has been swinging a hot bat as of late.
-He is hitting .345 on the month with a .433 on-base percentage.
-In the last month, he has hit seven home runs and driven in 17.
-Gorman has hits in each of his last 13 games and will be looking to extend that streak today.
+Leading the Cardinals in RIPS situations is Lard Nootbaar, who is hitting .500 with runners in scoring position this year.
+Nootbaar did come through last night going 1-2 in RISP situations and came away with two RBIs last night.
+Nootbaar now has RBIs in each game in this series and has driven in 14 runs this month.
+He is also hitting .291 on the month with a .374 on-base percentage.
+As Nootbaar came through last night, the man with the most RBIs in RISP situations did not.
+Nolan Gorman went 0-1 with RISP last night.
+He is hitting .302 in those situations this year overall and has been coming through a lot this month.
+He has 17 RBIs this month while hitting .339 on the month as well.

-On the mound today will be Steven Matz.
-Matz has not had his best year so far.
-He is currently 0-5 with a 5.05 ERA.
-In his last start, he went 4.2 innings, giving up six hits and. two walks.
-His pitch count hit 103 pitches before he even finished five full innings.
-He was also charged with an unearned run in the game, which resulted in him getting the loss.
-Matz has struggled with keeping his pitch count down all year, so getting some quicker outs will be a key to him winning this game.
+On the hill tonight will be Mike Mikolas.
+Mikolas is 2-1 on the season with a 4.77 ERA.
+Last time out he went seven innings giving up three runs including a home run against the Dodgers.
+This month, in four starts, he is 1-0 with a 3.13 ERA.
+He has two starts in which he has given up just one run.
+Mikolas also has been showing better command in his last two starts, not allowing his pitch count to be driven up early in games.

 Why The Reds Could Cover The Spread

-The pitching has been a major issue in the recent Reds troubles.
-They have given up 48 runs in their last eight games, and that average of six runs per game is only helped by the one game in which they gave up just one run.
-Ben Lively will be tasked with attempting to turn things around for this pitching staff.
-His last time out he gave up two runs in 5.2 innings of work with one home run.
-That was his first start of the year and only his third appearance overall.
+Last night was an offensive explosion for the Reds.
+It was 18 hits and was led by Spencer Steer.
+Steer had four hits last night, scoring twice and driving in two as well.
+Steer has hit safely in seven straight games now while hitting .294 on the month.
+He is also hitting better against right-handed pitchers this year, sitting with a .275 batting average against righties.
+Also having a good night last night was Jonathan India.
+India had two hits and scored two runs last night.
+This month he is hitting .293 but has struggled to drive in runs, having just seven RBIs.
+That could change today based on his history against Mike Mikolas.
+India hits .308 against him with two home runs and three RBIs.

+Last night two of the bigger bats for the Reds were not in the lineup.
 Jake Fraley is continuing to hit well this month.
 On the month he is hitting .321 with a .397 on-base percentage.
 He has also driven in 17 runs this month.
 This has not been his best series though.
 He is just one for six so far in the series with a single RBI.
+He did not appear in last night’s game and should be ready for today.
 After missing a chunk of games, TJ Friedl is back in the lineup.
-He was two for four last night with two doubles a run and a walk.
-This month he is hitting .342 with seven RBIs and an OPS of 1.007.
+Yesterday however was an off day for him, but this month he is hitting .342 with seven RBIs and an OPS of 1.007.

-Friedl is the team leader in WAR, but right behind him is Jonathan India.
-India has three hits in ten at-bats in the series and has scored in both games.
-He has scored now in six straight games and come across the plate 16 times this month.
-He is hitting .282 on the month but has reached base safely in each of the last six games.
+The pitching has been a major issue in the recent Reds troubles.
+They have given up 51 runs in their last nine games.
+Last night was one of their best outings in those nine games though, as they only gave up three runs.
+Luke Weaver will be on the mound today for the Reds.
+He is 1-2 with a 6.54 ERA this season.
+In five of his six starts this year, Weave has given up four or more runs.
+He has given up home runs in five of six starts, with multiple home runs in three of six.

 Final Cardinals-Reds Prediction & Pick